Staff hiring process overview

 Interview candidates who appear the most qualified, using tips and guidance posted on UWHR’s Interviewing page.
 Disposition candidates during your review and evaluation to track and document their status in the hiring process.

-Prior to making an offer, where there are two or more equally qualified candidates and a candidate is a veteran eligible for preference, then the veterans’ preference will act as a tie-breaker.
+Prior to making an offer, where there are two or more equally qualified candidates and a candidate is a veteran eligible for veterans’ preference, the veterans’ preference will act as a tie-breaker.

-Reference checks are required prior to extending an offer to a final candidate, for all positions, whether the candidate is internal or external.
+Reference checks are required prior to extending an offer to a final candidate for all campus positions and professional staff positions in the medical centers, whether the candidate is internal or external.
 When the final candidate for a position is a current or former UW employee, departments must obtain a reference from the candidate’s current (or most recent) UW manager and, additionally, contact UWHR to request a review of the candidate’s official personnel record.
-For more information, review the reference checking hiring webpage.
+For more information, review the reference check hiring webpage.

 Document that you have conducted a reference check on the candidate in UWHIRES.